GYANTINC/gyant-ios-sdk-samples/README.md

 # Update SDK version

-To use the sample apps you should run the following command:
+To update to the latest version you should run the following command:

 ```
 pod repo update